Mastery Module 10 · Planning & Orchestration

 The 80/20 of planning

-You don’t need to plan every detail.
+You do not need to plan every detail.
 You need to plan the what and the why, not the how.

 Plan these (what/why):